FreedomSite/TotalFreedomMod/CONTRIBUTING.md

-# Contributing to TotalFreedomMod #

-For information about contributing to TotalFreedomMod, please see the [contributing guidelines](https://github.com/TotalFreedom/TotalFreedomMod/wiki/Contributing).
+Visit [the wiki page](https://github.com/TotalFreedom/TotalFreedomMod/wiki/Contributing) to see the contributing guidelines.